shuixin222/zqzhang.github.io/_posts/2014-07-23-crosswalk-weekly-1.md

+---
+layout: post
+type: post
-# Crosswalk Weekly 1
+title: Crosswalk Weekly 1
+---

-Crosswalk Weekly is a summary of activity on the Crosswalk Community from QA's perspective, to get inputs to improve [crosswalk-test-suite](https://github.com/crosswalk-project/crosswalk-test-suite) test coverage and approach.
+Crosswalk Weekly is a summary of activity on the Crosswalk Community from QA perspective, to get inputs to improve [crosswalk-test-suite](https://github.com/crosswalk-project/crosswalk-test-suite) test coverage and approach.

 ## App crashes after some time because of Audio Decoder